benmvp/benmvp.com/content/posts/asynchronous-testing-with-enzyme-react-jest/index.md

 As I mentioned in my previous article, React Testing Library is all about testing the UI from the user's experience.
 Our users aren't submitting the form and then waiting for promises to resolve.
 No, **they are waiting for the UI to update**!
 Even though we avoided using `component.instance()` with the Enzyme-based test, we're still kind of testing implementation details knowing that we have to `runAllPromises.`

 To promote user-centric testing, React Testing Library has [async utilities](https://testing-library.com/docs/dom-testing-library/api-async) that mimic the user behavior of waiting.
 Specifically, there is a `waitFor()` method that allows you to _wait_ until the UI is ready.
-Our test would look something like this:
+Using `waitFor`, our Enzyme test would look something like this:

 ```js
 import { mount } from 'enzyme'